Insomnia: Poor sleep quality

 Poor sleep quality can occur as a result of, for example, restless legs, sleep apnea, or major depression.
 Poor sleep quality is defined as the individual not reaching stage 3 or delta sleep, which has restorative properties.

 Major depression leads to alterations in the function of the hypothalamic–pituitary–adrenal axis, causing excessive release of cortisol, which can lead to poor sleep quality.

 Nocturnal polyuria, excessive night-time urination, can also result in a poor quality of sleep.

 Subjectivity

+Sleep state misperception is a condition where people believe that they have been awake all night even though sleep tests prove that they have slept for hours.
+Also called paradoxical insomnia or subjective insomnia, paradoxical insomnia may affect only about 5% of people with insomnia.

-Some types of insomnia are not classified as insomnia in the usual sense since patients with sleep state misperception frequently sleep for a typical period of time.
-The problem is that, despite sleeping for multiple hours each night and typically not experiencing significant daytime sleepiness or other symptoms of sleep loss, they do not feel like they have slept very much, if at all.
-Because their perception of their sleep is incomplete, they incorrectly believe it takes them an abnormally long time to fall asleep, and they underestimate how long they stay asleep.
+Despite sleeping for multiple hours each night and typically not experiencing significant daytime sleepiness or other symptoms of sleep loss, patients feel like they have not slept very much, if at all.
+They incorrectly believe it takes them an abnormally long time to fall asleep, and they underestimate how long they stay asleep.